 Type II Civilization: The type II civilization must harness all the energy from its home star.

 Type III Civilization: The third and last type of civilization in the Kardashev Scale controls everything in its galaxy.
 A race this advance would be like a god to us.

 If there is any civilization older than ours, which is able to survive all the way to type III then it is more or less likely that they have mastered intergalactic travel and possibly colonizing other planets.

 The Great Filter

-We Are Really Alone
+We Are Really Alone?

-Not only that, we are not even sure how life begun here in the first place or how water came into existence.
-Many more questions, but no definite answer, so may be that our planet Earth is the only cosmic entity, which has allowed smart-species to evolve.
+Consider this, here on EarthEarth, we still haven’t figure out how multi-cellular life began on this planet, how it was able to move from a tiny cell to big, complex organisms.
+Not only that, but we also are not even sure how life began here in the first place or how water came into existence.
+There are many such questions, but no definite answer so maybe that our planet Earth is the only cosmic entity, which has allowed smart-species to evolve.

 No one can deny the fact that where we live, the planet earth is unique and fascinating.
 It is the only planet, or cosmic entity we know of that harbors life.